United Kingdom profile

 - Politics: Prime Minister David Cameron, from the centre-right Conservative Party, heads a coalition with the UK's third party, the Liberal Democrats.
 Scotland and Wales have a degree of political autonomy.
 A vote on Scottish independence is due in 2014.

 - Economy: The UK is striving to recover from a slump that followed the 2008 global financial crisis.
 Austerity measures aim to tackle a large budget deficit.
 London's financial industry is a significant part of the services-based economy

 - International: The UK is a key global player diplomatically and militarily.
 It plays leading roles in the EU, UN and Nato

 Country profiles compiled by BBC Monitoring

 In Northern Ireland, after decades of violent conflict, the Good Friday agreement of 1998 led to a new assembly with devolved powers, bringing hopes of lasting peace.
-The assembly was suspended in 2002 amid a row over alleged IRA activities.
-Its suspension was to last for three and a half years.

 The United Kingdom is made up of four countries, three of which have devolved powers